 Intra-day trades require the least amount of capital to hold a position, which is called (initial margin).

 When you hold a position for a short period of time, 1Â minute, 5 minutes, or 1 hour or two, this style of intra-day trading is called micro trading.
 TradeFoxx promotes this kind of trading thatÂ allows short periods of risk exposure.

-Another name for Micro Trading also considered called (scalping style), which again is taking profits on small price changes.
-When micro trading you must have extreme control of your risk, because you are willing to take small profits you must also take small loses.
-We prefer the use of the term of micro trading because you may be in a trade for 1 hour and that conceptually breaks away from Scalping Style.
+Another name for Micro Trading is Scalping, which is taking profits on small price changes.
+When micro trading you must have extreme control over your risk.
+Because you are willing to take small profits you must also take moderate losses.
+We prefer the use of micro trading because you may be in a trade for 1 hour and that conceptually breaks away from Scalping Style.
 In general you could use the two terms interchangeably.

-If you don’t trade Futures or Forex, you will have to hold a very large bank roll in your broker in the order of 25,000.
-Day traders tend to trade more than 5 times a day, and if you trade stocks, it will be considered “Patterned Day Trading” which requires higher capital deposited.
+If you don’t trade Futures or Forex, you will have to hold a very large bank roll in your broker of 25,000.
+Day traders trade more than 5 times a day.
+If you buy and sell stocks, it will be considered “Patterned Day Trading” which requires higher capital to deposit.

 What is a Pattern Day Trader?

-A pattern day trader is a regulatory designation for traders or investors that execute four or more day trades during five business days’ time and in a margin account.
+A pattern day trader is a regulatory designation for traders or investors that execute four or more day trades during five business days and in a margin account.
 The number of day trades must constitute more than 6% of the margin account’s total trade activity during that five-day window.
-The PDT designation is in place to discourage investors from trading excessively.
-FINRA requires that pattern day traders have a minimum of $25,000 in their brokerage accounts in a combination of cash and certain securities as a way of reducing risk.
-If the equity in the account drops below this $25,000 threshold, the pattern day trader can no longer complete any day trades until the account is back up above that point.
+The PDT designation discourages investors from trading excessively.
+FINRA requires pattern day traders to have a minimum of $25,000 in their brokerage accounts in cash and certain securities.
+This is a way of reducing risk.
+If the equity in the account drops below this $25,000 threshold, the pattern day trader can no longer complete day trades.
+This is until the account is able to rise above that point.
 This is known as the Pattern Day Trader Rule or the PDT Rule.